inno-devops-labs/S25-core-course-labs/app_java/CI.md

 ### Selectors

-- Before jobs there are specified selectors on the triggers to run another pipeline.
+- Before jobs, there are specified selectors on the triggers to run another pipeline.
-  I set actions to start on PR (main, master branch) and changes in the source code/files..yaml
+  I set actions to start on PR (main, master branch) and changes in the source code/files or yaml

 ### Separating jobs

-- Separated jobs for linting, testing, Snyk testing, and pushing the Docker image. in the GitHub registry
+- Separated jobs for (checkstyle, testing), Snyk testing, and (building & pushing the Docker image). in the GitHub registry

-### Dependencies Cache
+### Dependencies & Maven Cache

-- The goal of dependency caching is to reduce the amount of time/space that can be consumed by the repeatable steps of environment configuration
+- The goal of dependency and maven caching is to reduce the amount of time/space that can be consumed by the repeatable steps of environment configuration

-### Snyk Actions

-- My .yaml file was configured with the GitHub actions mostly, and to keep everywhere when possible, the same style, the `snyk-actions...` used (not manual snyk installation)

 ### Jobs dependency

-- The build-push job mostly depended on the previous job.
+- The jobs one-by-one mostly depended on the previous ones.
   This was made to avoid building and pushing images that do not satisfy the common criteria: high code quality, correct functionality, no security vulnerabilities

 ### Docker cache